ducmint864/Cosmos-local-testnet-guide/README.md

 testchaind start --home node1/node1home
 ```

-## 8. Config node2 to sync with the blockchain on node1
+## 8. Start chain on node2 and sync it with node1
 ### 8.1 Copy chain configuration from node1 to node2
 First of all, go back to ~/testnet folder:
 ```bash